You can burn a range of woods on your stove some will be hard others will be softwoods. But what is the difference between them both?

-3-woodSoftwood grows at a faster rate than hardwood.
-However, hardwood is usually preferred for firewood as it’s denser, and produces a higher heat output and a longer duration flame.
-Hardwood is usually also more expensive compared to its softwood counterpart.
+For starters, softwood grows at a faster rate than hardwood.
+However, hardwood is usually preferred for firewood as it’s denser, produces a higher heat output, and has a longer flame duration.
+Hardwood is also usually more expensive compared to its softwood counterpart.

-Hardwood comes from trees, which lose their leaves in the winter.
-Trees such as Ash, Beech and Oak etc. They are also slow growing and take anything up to 100 years to fully mature.
-This is a reason for the dense timber.
-Softwood, as the name implies is less dense, but grows much quicker, sometimes in as little as 25 years.
-Softwood trees include Pine, Larch, Spruce etc..
+Hardwood comes from trees that lose their leaves in the winter, such as ash, beech and oak.
+They are also slow-growing and take up to 100 years to fully mature, which is a reason for the dense timber.
+Softwood, as the name implies, is less dense but grows much quicker, sometimes in as little as 25 years.
+Softwood trees include pine, larch and spruce.

 Calorific Values:

-Hardwood – This wood comes from angiosperm trees – also called flowering plants that have seeds, which are enclosed within a sort of ovary.
-These trees are usually broad-leaved and have vessels, which transport water thought out the wood.
+Hardwood—This wood comes from angiosperm trees, also called flowering plants, which have seeds enclosed within a sort of ovary.
+These trees are usually broad-leaved and have vessels that transport water through the wood.

 Under a microscope, these vessels appear as pores.